{user_name}

 4. Duration of storage

-The data are deleted as soon as they are no longer necessary for the purpose for which they were collected.
-For the personal data from the input form of the contact form and those sent by e-mail, this is the case when the respective correspondence with the user has ended.
-The correspondence is ended when the circumstances show that the matter in question has been finally clarified.
+The data will be deleted as soon as they are no longer required to achieve the purpose for which they were collected.
+For the personal data from the input mask of the contact form and those that were sent by e-mail, this is the case when the respective conversation with the user has ended.
+The conversation is ended when the circumstances indicate that the matter in question has been finally resolved.

-The personal data additionally collected during the sending process are deleted at the latest after a period of seven days.
+The personal data additionally collected during the sending process will be deleted at the latest after a period of seven days.

 5. Right to object and removal option

-The user may withdraw his consent to the processing of personal data at any time.
+The user has the option at any time to withdraw his consent to the processing of personal data.
 If the user contacts us by e-mail, he may object to the storage of his personal data at any time.
-In such a case the correspondence cannot be continued.
+In such a case, the conversation cannot be continued.

-All personal data stored in connection with the contact will be deleted in this case.
+All personal data that were stored in the course of the contact will be deleted in this case.

 Matomo offers various options for web analysis.
-This tool offers the possibility to operate without setting cookies and only with anonymized or no IP address.
-Consequently, the consent requirements then do not apply.
-The explanation below represents the standard case in which cookies are set.
+This tool offers the possibility of operating without setting cookies and only with anonymized or without IP addresses.
+Consequently, consent requirements then do not apply.
+The explanation presented below represents the standard case in which cookies are set.

 1. Scope of processing of personal data

-We use the open-source software tool Matomo (formerly PIWIK) on our website to analyze the surfing behavior of our users.
-The software sets a cookie on the users' computers (see cookies above).
+We use the open-source software tool Matomo (formerly PIWIK) on our website to analyze our users' browsing behavior.
+The software sets a cookie on the users' computer (see above for cookies).
 When individual pages of our website are accessed, the following data are stored:

-1. Two bytes of the IP address of the user's calling system
+1. Two bytes of the IP address of the requesting system of the user

 2. The page accessed